1. Docs

 NOTE: this not only generates a new API key, it also rotates the private keys used by the TSP to communicate with IronCore’s services, which we encourage periodically.
 API_KEY_2=<Old API key>

-The TSP will now accept requests that use either of these API keys, and after you have updated the configuration of your applications that use the TSC with the new API key, you can phase out your old key (remove the API_KEY_2 line from the configuration file and restart the TSP).
+The TSP will now accept requests that use either of these API keys, and after you have updated the configuration of your applications that use the Alloy SDK with the new API key, you can phase out your old key (remove the API_KEY_2 line from the configuration file and restart the TSP).

 Was this page helpful?